hringbauer/hapROH/docs/hapCon.rst

 hapCon works directly from BAM file or from `samtools mpileup <http://www.htslib.org/doc/samtools-mpileup.html>`_ or `BamTable <https://bioinf.eva.mpg.de/BamTable/>`_ output.

-We have created two reference panels for common use cases in human aDNA data: One for 1240k data and the other for WGS data (TODO: add a link to zenodo repo after paper acceptance).
+We have created two reference panels for common use cases in human aDNA data: One for 1240k data and the other for WGS data (https://doi.org/10.5281/zenodo.6619138).

 The core functionality of hapCon is exposed via :meth:`hapsburg.PackagesSupport.hapsburg_run.hapCon_chrom_BFGS`.
 The input can be any one of the following,